 However, it may also be an uphill struggle at a difficult time, and can prove a huge financial challenge if both you and your ex want to buy separate properties from the proceeds of the sale of your former marital home.

-A number of Rest Less members have posted on our Money community saying that they are hoping to buy a home following divorce, and are wondering about how to go about this in their 50s and 60s.
+A number of Rest Less members have said that they are hoping to buy a home following divorce, and are wondering about how to go about this in their 50s and 60s.